Last updated May 14, 2022

-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students with a mechanical engineering focus.
-PhDs in mechanical engineering can lead to a variety of exciting careers in academia, research, and engineering firms.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD programs in mechanical engineering.
+PhD in mechanical engineering can lead to a variety of exciting careers in academia, research, and engineering firms.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

-Boston University (Boston, MA): The College of Engineering is committed to five full years of financial support for graduate students in the CoE PhD program who maintain Satisfactory Academic Progress.
-Entering PhD students are fully funded in their first year.
-During the first year, incoming PhD students have to pursue research and funding discussions with the research faculty.
-At the end of the first academic year, PhD students must move to RA funding, while others continue on their external fellowship if applicable.
+(Boston, MA): The College of Engineering is committed to five full years of financial support for graduate students in the CoE PhD program who maintain Satisfactory Academic Progress.
+Entering Ph.D. students are fully funded in their first year.
+During the first year, incoming Ph.D. students have to pursue research and funding discussions with the research faculty.

-Florida A&M University-Florida State University College of Engineering (Tallahassee, FL): The FAMU-FSU College of Engineering Ph.D. programs offer competitive funding packages for newly admitted students.
-These may include research assistantships and/or teaching assistantships, tuition waivers, student health care coverage and/or monthly living stipends.
+(Tallahassee, FL): The FAMU-FSU College of Engineering Ph.D. programs offer competitive funding packages for newly admitted students.
+These may include research assistantships and/or teaching assistantships, tuition waivers, student health care coverage, and/or monthly living stipends.

-University of Michigan (Ann Arbor, MI): Students admitted to the PhD program will be offered a full funding package for their studies.
+(Ann Arbor, MI): Students admitted to the PhD program will be offered a full funding package for their studies.
 The offer entails 4 years of funding for students that come into the program with a master’s degree in a relevant area of study; or 5 years of funding for students that enter the program after receiving a bachelor’s degree.
-Financial support includes a stipend, tuition and registration fees, as well as health and dental benefits.
+Financial support includes a stipend, tuition, and registration fees, as well as health and dental benefits.

-University of Michigan-Dearborn (Dearborn, MI): Our Ph.D. program adheres to the CECS full-funding model for Ph.D. students.
-All Ph.D. students receive full-funding in the form of an appointment as a Graduate Student Instructor (GSI), Research Assistant (GSRA), or a combination of both which covers: a monthly stipend, health insurance, and tuition waiver.
+(Dearborn, MI): Our Ph.D. program adheres to the CECS full-funding model for Ph.D. students.
+All Ph.D. students receive full funding in the form of an appointment as a Graduate Student Instructor (GSI), Research Assistant (GSRA), or a combination of both which covers: a monthly stipend, health insurance, and tuition waiver.

-University of Pennsylvania (Philadelphia, PA): All Ph.D. students who are in good academic standing are provided with financial aid that covers full tuition, a stipend, and health insurance throughout their program of study in the department.
-The financial aid is funded by research grants of faculty members, endowments, and other fellowships.
+(Philadelphia, PA): All Ph.D. students who are in good academic standing are provided with financial aid that covers full tuition, a stipend, and health insurance throughout their program of study in the department.
+The financial aid is funded by research grants from faculty members, endowments, and other fellowships.
 The selection process is competitive and is based on merit.

 © Victoria Johnson 2020, all rights reserved.